affcomlab/lab-bayes/README.md

 Whenever you want to work in the lab environment, simply open your extracted `lab-bayes` folder and double-click the launcher script for your operating system.
 The script will start the server and automatically open RStudio in your web browser.

 **For Windows:**
-Double-click the `start-windows.bat` file.
+Double-click the `start_windows.bat` file.
 *(Note: If Windows Defender prompts you, click "More info" and then "Run anyway").*

 **For Mac:**
 macOS strictly protects you from running downloaded scripts on university laptops.
 The very first time you use this file, you must use the Terminal to tell your Mac it is safe.
 1. Open the **Terminal** app (you can search for it using Spotlight / Command+Space).
 2. Type the word `bash ` (please make sure to type a space after the word).
-3. Drag and drop the `start-mac.command` file from your folder directly into the Terminal window.
+3. Drag and drop the `start_mac.command` file from your folder directly into the Terminal window.
 4. Press **Enter**.

 You only ever have to do this once!
 The script will automatically fix its own security permissions.
 The next time you want to work, you can just double-click the file normally.